 Applications received between

 22 May 2020

 13 July 2020

 It is VERY important that you read a guide for parents and carers booklet which gives you all the information you need about the application and allocation process.

 Research the schools that you are interested in applying to:

-- Visit schools you are interested in, most have open days you can go to (check the schools website for details).
+- Visit schools you are interested in, most have open days you can go to (check the school's website for details).

-- Find your catchment area school.
-Refer to section D of the guide for parents and carers (PDF, 24.1MB).
+- Find your catchment area school (PDF, 7.6MB).
 There is no guarantee that your child will be offered a place at your local school.
 This will depend on how many applications are received for the places available.

 Once you have done your research you are ready to decide your preferred schools.
 There is no right to a particular school place.
 You can state four preferences for schools on your application.

 The school preferences you make are treated equally.
 This means that no matter where you place a school in your list of preferences, it will be treated the same way as all other applicants who also chose that school, regardless of where they have placed the school in their list.